cocoelacanth/winworld-classic/README.md

 # WinWorld Classic
-Recreates the look and feel of WinWorld immediately prior to the introduction of Adventure in September 2017.
+Recreates the look and feel of WinWorld immediately prior to the switch to Bootstrap in September 2017.

 *Majestically powered since August 29th, 2020.*